chrbknudsen/R-toolbox/learners/data.md

 Data from a 7 year longitudinal study started in spring 1975 in Edinburgh.
 Two classes at an elementary school participated and informed consent were collected from 40 of the 42 boys in the classes.
 Every 3 months a 24 hour urine sample were collected from each boy.
-These samples were analyzed for the precense of spermatozoa.
+These samples were analysed for the precense of spermatozoa.
 In the variable observations are registered the result of each urine sample.